Sohaib1113/JobApp/Readme.md

 JWT_SECRET=your_jwt_secret
 Run the backend server:

-bash
-Copy code
-npm start
+npm start or node index.js
 The backend server will start on http://localhost:5000.

 Frontend Setup